 Setting a net zero target is critically important for our natural world, which is already coping with a 1°C change.
-As highlighted in the IPCC Special Report on Global Warming of 1.5°C2, the climate risk of a temperature rise of 1.5°C versus 2°C is substantial.
+As highlighted by the IPCC2, the climate risk of a temperature rise of 1.5°C versus 2°C is substantial.
 For example, extremes of heat could be 2-5 times more common in a 2°C warmer world.
-About half of this impact could be avoided by limiting warming to 1.5°C. Scotland's biodiversity is not exempt from this: as the LINK-WWF Scotland Nature on Red Alert report3 illustrates, key habitats and species will suffer meaning that the ecosystem services they provide will be depleted.
+About half of this impact could be avoided by limiting warming to 1.5°C.

+Scotland's biodiversity is not exempt from this: as the "Scotland's Nature on Red Alert" report3 illustrates, key habitats and species will suffer meaning that the ecosystem services they provide will be depleted.
 For example, if our peatlands dry out, they could no longer store as much carbon for us and our rivers could no longer protect us from flooding if rainfall levels rise.

 The Bill, as drafted, fails to set a timeframe for achieving net zero greenhouse gas emissions and is a missed opportunity in terms of planning and delivering actions to restore and enhance our vulnerable ecosystems and biodiversity.
-While the Committee acknowledges the extensive evidence received on biodiversity loss (pg.
-66), LINK observes that no consideration has been given to measures that enhance ecosystem resilience, protection and enhancement of blue carbon stores, and preservation of carbon stores in peatlands.
+While the Committee acknowledges the extensive evidence received on biodiversity impacts (pg.
+66), no consideration has been given to measures that enhance ecosystem resilience, including protection and enhancement of blue carbon stores, and preservation of carbon stores in peatlands.